-Using making - intimate engagement - as a means to investigate some of the big questions - thought, embodiment, situatedness, individual and group - Not to to advance other fields, but to use an interdisciplinary approach to advance my own field.
+Using making - intimate engagement - as a means to investigate thought, embodiment, situatedness, individual and group.
 Using making as a way of thinking - thoughts come that don't otherwise.
-Setting up making projects to fail - to generate the tension that comes when you have to make using tools and techniques that you are not pratised in.
+Setting up making projects to fail - to generate the tension that comes when you have to make with tools and techniques that you are not pratised in.
 Being out of your comfort zone.
-So, back to thinking about craft as a tool for thinking embodiment and speculating on the reality of other objects.
+So, back to thinking about craft as a tool for thinking embodiment and projecting into other objects.